Vassil17/DLReproducibilityProject/blog.md

 * Including ablation study with category-speicific adaption.
 The effect of the CA part would be interesting for further examination, as the magnitude of improvement seemed to vary across datasets.
 * Changing constraints in CA?
 * Learning curve for different number of data samples?
+* Changing the weights for the terms in the loss function (for example give a weight of 0.8 to GA loss and 0.2 to CA on the loss function)

 #### Results
 The paper presented results with various adaptations, ranging from mild to more drastic differences between the two domains.
 For example, when comparing a city from the Cityscapes databse with another city this was labeled as a small shift, however shifting from a video game city to a real city was labeled as a large shift in domains.
 Below we have posted two tables containing results from the paper for the shifts aforementioned, the first one corresponds to the large shift while the other the small.
 Note how there are three rows per experiment, the first row is the benchmark while the bottom two rows are the results from the method in the paper that has been split in two for ablation purposes to see the effect of solely using global changes for the loss function and seeing how it behaves when both local and categorical changes are present in the loss function.
-The first table shows how the network behaved when being trained on videogame/synthetic scenery then tested with real cities, as one can see some objects were more adaptable than others such as buildings and roads while recognizing other objects showed no carry over (like trains).
+Table 1 shows how the network behaved when being trained on videogame/synthetic scenery then tested with real cities, as one can see some objects were more adaptable than others such as buildings and roads while recognizing other objects showed no carry over (like trains).

+<p style="text-align: center;">Table 1: Large domain shift, trained on videogame/syntethic cities tested on real cities</p>

 <p>
 <img src="https://i.imgur.com/ZjODpjx.png" width="641" height="218" />